Beldia, the Endangered Moroccan Landrace

 A Complicated Genetic Makeup

 It is very complicated if not impossible to know the genetic makeup of the Moroccan Beldia.
 However, it is likely to be a hybrid between middle eastern strains such as Lebanese, Syrian and Iranian landraces and South European Hemp varieties.
 That would explain why Kif plants have very narrow leaflets and produce relatively high levels of CBD.
+This cultivar also produces long fibrous stems and small resin glands which are very common features among hemp varieties.
 Of course the hybridization would have occurred several hundred years ago.
 Therefore, we can say that the Moroccan Beldia is a true landrace.

 Harsh Growing Conditions

 The Riffians traditionally cultivate kif at high elevations in the remote northern Moroccan mountains.
 The area of Morocco that receives the most rainfall.

 Over the centuries, kif has had to adapt to a gradual desertification process.
 Because summers have become dryer and dryer, it has become increasingly more difficult for the kif to keep growing and flowering until fall without much water.

 Most cannabis plants usually enter into flowering around August, when the day length starts decreasing rapidly.
 However, Moroccan kif starts flowering as early as the end of May.
 In other words, kif plants enter into flowering despite the fact that the days are still getting longer, lengthening towards the summer solstice of June 21st.